Adults’ Political Leanings Linked With Early Personality Traits

-Our political attitudes in adulthood have roots in early childhood temperament, according to new findings published in Psychological Science, a journal of the Association for Psychological Science.
+Our political attitudes in adulthood have roots in early childhood temperament, according to findings published in Psychological Science.
 Analyses of data from more than 16,000 participants in two longitudinal studies in the United Kingdom reveal links between conduct problems at ages 5 and 7 and economic and political discontent 25 years later.

 “Findings from both studies indicate that children who showed higher levels of conduct problems — that is, aggression, fighting, stealing from peers — were more likely to be economically left leaning and distrustful of the political system as adults,” says study author Gary J. Lewis of Royal Holloway, University of London.
 “Some, but not all, of this link was explained by educational attainment and socioeconomic status in adulthood.”